overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 ## Conclusion

 Functional Programming is not Complex, but it fights complexity.
 The solution runs with the same time complexity (no perf impact), but minimum cognitive complexity.
-The framework is generic and agnostic of programming language and can be consumed by any Service with a similar requirement, with minor modifications.
+The framework is generic and agnostic of programming language and can be consumed by any Service with a similar requirements, with minor modifications.

 ## My Talk on this